 If anyone finds implements or an ox, a sheep, a horse, (or) an ass, he shall drive it back to its owner, and (the owner) will lead it away.
 But if he cannot find its owner, he shall secure witnesses that he is only maintaining custody.
 Afterward (when) its owner finds it, he shall carry of in full what was lost.
 But if he does not secure witnesses, and afterwards its owner finds it (in his possession), he shall be considered a thief: he shall make threefold compensation.

-In both these wordings of the law regarding the discovery of lost objects, the same basic principle .
+In both these wordings of the law regarding the discovery of lost objects, the same basic principle is stated.
 For a finder of a lost object to avoid an accusation of theft, he ought to declare his discovery publicly.
 According to the earlier version, this declaration has to be made to local authorities: to the king’s gate, if the discovery takes place in the city, or to the elders if it is in the country.
 The elders here are designated through the Sumerogram ŠU-GI which signifies šibūtu.
 In the later version, the same result is achieved by introducing the lost object to witnesses.
 To designated ‘witnesses’, the NH version uses the Hittite term ku-ut-ru..

 What should we make of the difference between the two versions of this law?
 Clearly the dual solution is not preserved in the NH version of the law.
 There, the option of introducing the lost object to the king’s gate officials in a city is omitted entirely.
 Things are less clear, however, with regard to the option of presenting it to the elders (according to the OH version), as opposed to introducing it to witnesses (according to the NH version).
 Did the NH version attempt to change the norm that governed the finding of lost objects, by moving from the elders, who were city officials, to witnesses with no such capacity?
 Scholars have noted that the Late Parallel text of the NH version of the Hittite laws has introduced several modifications to the earlier OH version of certain laws, some more substantial than others, though not all have been changed.
 Much of the earlier version is preserved in the revised version.
 It is the task of scholars to interpret and inquire what is merely a stylistic modification, perhaps for the purpose of modernizing the language, and what is a more substantive alteration.

-One should note that the Sumerogram ŠU-GI that is translated as ‘“elders’” in the earlier version could have equally been translated as ‘“witnesses’”.
-The fact that it was translated by ‘elders’, “” indicating the capacity of officials, is an interpreter’s choice.
-This choice is informed by the fact that officials designated by the Sumerogram have a parallel function, according to the text, to that of the “king’s gate”.”
+One should note that the Sumerogram ŠU-GI that is translated as ‘elders’ in the earlier version could have equally been translated as ‘witnesses’.
+The fact that it was translated by ‘elders’, indicating the capacity of officials, is an interpreter’s choice.
+This choice is informed by the fact that officials designated by the Sumerogram have a parallel function, according to the text, to that of the ‘king’s gate’.
 This parallel suggests a formal office-bearing authority.
 According to the instrumental paradigm, this sort of authority is not typical of witnesses, whose testimony is rather a means for the implementation of someone else’s authority (for instance, a judge’s).
 This reasoning is clearly not unique to this clause.
 One might suspect that it lies in the background of additional translations involving the Sumerogram ŠU-GI.

 Biblical Hebrew